adoorknob/tp/docs/DeveloperGuide.md

 * Populates the `Duke_Data` which includes the Instrument Data, Finance Data and User Data.
 * At shut down, it shuts down the other components and invokes cleanup methods where necessary.

-The bulk of the app’s work is done by the following four components:
+The bulk of the app’s work is done by the following five components:

 * **`Duke`**: The logic manager of the app.
 * **`UI`**: The UI of the App.